mandliya/algorithms_and_data_structures/README.md

       Give output as a linked list.
     - Swap nodes of a linkedlist without swapping data
     - Given a linked list, reverse alternate nodes and append at the end
+    - Only given a node pointer, delete the node from the linked list.
+    - Delete the entire linkedlist
+    - Print middle node of linkedlist without iterating twice.
 #### Tree
     - STL like implementation (include dir)
     - Pretty Print of a tree